sarvottamananda/gltut-cpp/README.md

-# oglcs : OpenGL Code Snippets
+# OpenGL Snippets --- Simple Code Snippets for OpenGL/C++

 This project contains beginner level OpenGL code snippets.
 The purpose is to learn OpenGL through practical programming.